hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 Adding Samples (Basic)
 ^^^^^^^^^^^^^^^^^^^^^^

-Adding samples in Edit Mode is a good way to start building a meta-rig.
+Adding pre-defined samples in Edit Mode is a good way to start building a meta-rig.
 This way you can become familiar with the available building blocks and how they are meant to be used.
 To add a rig sample: